Today, I’m going to talk about how to deal with loneliness when working from home.

 18: Join Professional Associations

 There are many professional associations that give you an opportunity to interact with like-minded people.
-Some do cost dues, but it can be well worth the investment.
+Some do have dues, but it can be well worth the investment.

 19: Music Or Radio